The Top 5 Best Arcades in California

 Feel the NorCal breeze brush against your skin and enjoy the ocean views at Baker Beach.
 Perfect for picnics and building sandcastles, the expansive shore is the ultimate spot for family-friendly fun.
 Once you’re done splashing around, head over to MAC'D for everyone’s favorite mac n’ cheese.
 If you’re traveling with your RV, camp the night at San Francisco RV Resort.

 Explore the many hidden gems and enjoy outdoor recreation to the fullest at Lake Tahoe—a must-see attraction for families.
-From old-growth pine forests to the turquoise waters of Emerald Bay, this route is one of the best RV trips for families.
+From old-growth pine forests to the turquoise waters of Emerald Bay, this route makes up for one of the best RV trips with families.

 Go on a bike ride along the Truckee River, then enjoy a lazy afternoon at Kings Beach.
 Later, head over to Emerald Bay State Park for hiking, kayaking, and paddleboarding.
 Hike a portion of the Tahoe Rim Trail to discover the wonders of the area.